 It is eaten fresh after being cut into slices and supplements the diet of many Ugandans.
 You will find it served in restaurants, hotels, and lodges.

-Avocados or as they are often called here, Ovacados are usually eaten with meals here in Uganda.
+Avocados, often called Ovacados, are usually eaten with meals here in Uganda.

 Those on a vegetarian or vegan diet will find them especially tasty.

 Ugandan Avocados are flown out daily to Europe, where most consumers may not realize that they came from Uganda.

 Coffee was born and raised in Africa.
 Uganda is home to the indigenous Robusta Coffee Plant.
 However, it also produces many tons of high-grade Arabica Coffee.

 What most do not realize is that coffee is a fruit – A coffee bean is a seed of the coffee plant and the source of coffee.
 It is the pit inside the red or purple Fruit, often referred to as a cherry.
 Like ordinary cherries, the coffee fruit is also a so-called stone fruit.

 In Uganda, you can have some high Nectar from the Coffee plant, but though grown here, its most excellent coffee is not always offered in the midrange or budget hotels and lodges, a reason we have come up with a coffee Lover Survival Kit.